shells-sh/TeaScript.sh/API_REFERENCE.md

 You can think of objects as simple key/value stores.

+The object does *not* know the *types* of the keys/values, that information is stored on the type.

 Every object has:

   1. a unique object ID identifier (_see [Object IDs](#-Object-IDs) below for more info on how these are generated_)